ver228/tierpsy-tracker/docs/OUTPUTS.md

 ### basename_features.hdf5
+This file contains the results of [FEAT_CREATE](EXPLANATION.md#feat_create).
+For a more detailed information of the features see the supplementary information of [Yemini et al](http://www.nature.com/nmeth/journal/v10/n9/full/nmeth.2560.html).

 #### /coordinates/*
 Contour and skeleton coordinates after smoothing.
 Each index in the first dimension correspond to a row in [`/features_timeseries`](#features_timeseries).